rickhohler/ai-tools/journal/README.md

 ## Purpose

-Capture daily, timestamped observations and personal learnings about AI tool usage across projects.
+Capture your own daily, timestamped observations and personal learnings about AI tool usage across projects.

+**Note**: This journal is for your personal thoughts and observations only.
+Automated/scripted entries should not be added.

 ## Structure